singlestore-labs/demo-ridesharing-sim/README.md

 1. Run `make build` to build the docker images.
 2. Run `docker compose up` to start everything.
+3. Copy `example.env` to `.env` and modify the values.
-3. You should see kafka topics being created and trips being generated.
+4. You should see kafka topics being created and trips being generated.

 ### Run the frontend